aave/docs-gho/docs/developer-docs/aave-facilitator/GhoDiscountRateStrategy.md

 uint256 public constant MIN_DEBT_TOKEN_BALANCE = 1e18
 ```

-Minimum balance amount of debt token (variableDebtGHO) to be entitled to a discount.
+Minimum balance amount of debt token (variableEthDebtGHO) to be entitled to a discount.

 Expressed with the number of decimals of the debt token (GHO).